Skip to main content

 9. The position you sleep in may say something about your personality.

-British sleep expert and professor Chris Idzikowski claims to have identified six different sleeping positions and how each one says something about a person’s character.
-For example, he claims that people who sleep in the fetal position curled up in a ball on their side, are sensitive and shy.
+British sleep expert and professor Chris Idzikowski claims to have identified six different sleeping positions and what each one says about a person’s character.
+People who sleep in the fetal position curled up in a ball on their side, are sensitive and shy.
 Sleep spread-eagle style on your back?
 You’re probably a good listener and tend to make friends easily.
 Check out more of what he says here.

 10. Some foods can give you a bad night’s sleep.

-The foods you eat before hitting the sack can set you up for a good or bad night’s sleep.
-Foods to avoid before bed include:
+The foods you eat before bed can set you up for a good or bad night’s sleep.
+Before bed try to avoid fatty foods, foods high in caffeine and sugar, spicy foods and alcohol.

 11. A nap a day keeps the heart doctor away.